Text-guided 3D Human Generation from 2D Collections: Text-guided 3D Human Generation

 \textbf{Semantic Discrimination.~} With the SMPL prior, our CCH contains robust geometry transformation for humans and can learn from 2D images without actual 3D guidance.
 For a ground-truth $\{\mathcal{V}, \mathcal{T}\}$, we parse the 2D human image as the segmentation $\mathcal{S}$ \cite{mmhuman3d}, which provides the reliable body architecture.
 To obtain its fashion map $Q$, we apply cross-modal attention between $\mathcal{S}$ and $\mathcal{T}$:

-where $W$ is the learnable attention matrix, and $Q$ perceives which human body part should showcase what fashion patterns.
-We concatenate the rendered human $R$ (or the ground-truth $\mathcal{V}$) with $Q$ and feed them into our Discriminator $D$ to perform binary classification (BC):
+where $e$ is the same dimension as $f$, $W$ is the learnable attention matrix, and $Q$ perceives which human body part should showcase what fashion patterns.
+We concatenate the rendered human $R$ (or the ground-truth $\mathcal{V}$) with $Q$ and feed them into our discriminator $D$ to perform binary classification:

 In consequence, $D$ can provide alignments of both the human pose and fashion semantics, which improves the fine-grained consistency of our CCH.